DataDog/nikos/README.md

 # Nikos

-Nikos is a simple command line tool to download Kernel headers for multiple Linux distributions.
+Nikos is a simple tool for downloading Kernel headers for multiple Linux distributions.
+It can be used both as a CLI application and a library.

 ## Support